Colleges by Location

 Admissions

-Knowing as much as possible about the school's criteria for admission increases your chances of getting admitted.
-Discover some essential info about admission policy and requirements at Catawba College.
+In order to maximize your chances of getting admitted, you need to know as much as possible about the university's criteria for admission.
+Learn some relevant information about admission policy and requirements at Catawba College.

-According to the newest data, this institution uses standardized test scores for admission and it admitted 2,146 in 2023.
-Catawba College has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
+According to the newest data, this school uses standardized test scores for admission and it admitted 1,979 in 2024.
+Catawba College has an official test-optional admission policy but takes into consideration standardized test scores if the applicant decides to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores